WILLIE WEST: A GENUINE SOUL SURVIVOR

 Rhino's erroneous repro

 "I Sleep with the Blues" (Allen Toussaint)

 Willie West, Josie 1019, 1970

 The B-side, "I Sleep With The Blues", was not actually a blues at all but more of a conventional mid-tempo pop ballad, pleasant, but not all that substantial.
 Based on just a two chord change, it had the same instrumentation as "Fairchild", with the organ simply playing chords under the acoustic guitars.
 West did a nice job with the simple melody he was given.
 The one distinctive feature of this rarely heard Tousssaint tune was Zig's steady tom-tom beat throughout that sounds positively Native American.
-I am not sure what Toussaint was going for there.
+I am not sure what the producer was going for there.
 Also of note, since the re-issued A-side differed substantially from the 45, there seems to be no difference between the original and Rhino versions of this song.
 Go figure.

 Toussaint and Sehorn placed the record with Josie; and it came out probably early in 1970.
 I am sure they were hoping to catch some of the Meters' success on the label; but, once again, West lost out.
-“Fairchild” got no push, as this label too was on a downward spiral of internal difficulties that would cause it to go under within about a year, when its parent company was sold.
+“Fairchild” got no push, as the label too was on a downward spiral of internal difficulties and would cease to exist within about a year, when its parent company was sold.
 He just couldn't catch a break from a solvent company.